dell/terraform-provider-powerstore/docs/resources/recycle_bin_config.md

 page_title: "powerstore_recycle_bin_config Resource - powerstore"
 subcategory: ""
 description: |-
-  This resource is used to manage the PowerStore recycle bin configuration.
-It supports declaring the recycle bin retention period (expiration_duration), reading the current configuration, detecting and correcting configuration drift, and importing existing configuration into Terraform state.
+  This resource is used to manage the PowerStore recycle bin.
+It supports three modes of operation:
+  Config mode: Set expiration_duration (0–30 days) to configure the retention policy.
+Item action mode: Specify resource_id or resource_name with action (recover or delete) to recover or permanently delete items.
+Empty mode: Set empty_recycle_bin = true to permanently delete all items from the recycle bin.
   Note: Running terraform destroy on this resource only removes it from Terraform state.
-The recycle bin configuration is a singleton on the PowerStore array and cannot be deleted.
 ---

 # powerstore_recycle_bin_config (Resource)

-This resource is used to manage the PowerStore recycle bin configuration.
-It supports declaring the recycle bin retention period (`expiration_duration`), reading the current configuration, detecting and correcting configuration drift, and importing existing configuration into Terraform state.
+This resource is used to manage the PowerStore recycle bin.
+It supports three modes of operation:

+1. **Config mode**: Set `expiration_duration` (0–30 days) to configure the retention policy.
+2. **Item action mode**: Specify `resource_id` or `resource_name` with `action` (`recover` or `delete`) to recover or permanently delete items.
+3. **Empty mode**: Set `empty_recycle_bin = true` to permanently delete all items from the recycle bin.

 **Note:** Running `terraform destroy` on this resource only removes it from Terraform state.
-The recycle bin configuration is a singleton on the PowerStore array and cannot be deleted.

 ## Example Usage